The Best of Summer in Hokkaido's Doto Region

 Kushiro City Zoo is the easternmost zoo in Japan, and also the largest zoo in Hokkaido!
 Here you’ll find a collection of Hokkaido’s animals, like the Shima Owl and also the ever-popular cold climate loving animals, such as polar bears, Amur tigers and lesser pandas.

-Comparing the tastes of Hokkaido’s most famous oyster grounds of Lake Saroma (first day) and Akkeshi (final day)!
+You’ll also get to comparing the tastes of Hokkaido’s most famous oyster grounds of Lake Saroma (first day) and Akkeshi (today)!

 Your personal tour guide will send you off at Kushiro Airport.
 From there, we fly to Haneda Airport or your next destination.

 Pricing | This six day, five night tour starts at 425,000 yen per person, based on double occupancy.
 Hotel choice and seasonality may effect pricing.

 Important notes | This is designed as a summer tour, as this area can be very cold and snowy for much of the rest of the year.
 Let us know if you have any particularly strong interests and we’ll make this Big Nature escape a perfect one or you.

 Inclusions | All lodging, transportation, admission fees, guide expenses, field guides, tax, travel insurance.
 Breakfast daily.